RyanL123/ICS4U0/Algorithms/README.md

 # [ICS4U0 Algorithms](https://github.com/johnfraserss/ICS4U/wiki/Algorithms)

+_Every test was done using the numbers.json file with file size 2.8mb_

 ### Time complexity analysis (sorting)

 **Bubble Sort:** O(n<sup>2</sup>)

+416,679ms

 **Insertion Sort:** O(n<sup>2</sup>)

+107,612ms

 **.sort():** O(nlogn)

+347.74ms over 100 trials

+### Analysis

+**Q: Complete a computational complexity analysis of each of your own sorting algorithms and also compare it to the built-in .sort() function (figure out which one runs faster, why, when, etc.).**

+A: Insertion sort appears to be 4 times faster than bubble sort.
+This 4x time increase is not evident in the time complexity, as n/4 is considered equal to n in terms of big O notation.
+Javascript's built in .sort function, however, is over 50 times faster than insertion sort, and 200 times faster than bubble sort.
+This is due to the .sort function being nlogn in time complexity, compared to the n<sup>2</sup> worst case for insertion and bubble sort.

 **Q: What do you notice about the searches that have the thin bars vs. those with the thicker bars?**